ADVANCED

 -

-map and compass confirmation, introductory GPS navigation, 5 point GPS nav course.
+Map and compass confirmation, introductory GPS navigation, 5-point GPS nav course through woods to find your lunch

 -

-individual and group shelters, further camp improvement and development, fires by many methods, ground-to-air signals, water filtration methods, unknown plant edibility test.
+Individual and group shelters, fires by many methods, ground-to-air signals, water filtration, unknown plant edibility test

 -